usi-verification-and-security/upprover/trunk/cprover/src/util/README.md

 “subtypes” (a vector of types).
 For pre-defined types see `std_types.h` and `mathematical_types.h`.

-\subsubsection tag_typet_section tag_typet
+\subsubsection symbol_typet_section symbol_typet

-\ref tag_typet is a type used to store a reference to the symbol table.
-The full \ref symbolt can be retrieved using the identifier of \ref tag_typet.
+\ref symbol_typet is a type used to store a reference to the symbol table.
+The full \ref symbolt can be retrieved using the identifier of \ref symbol_typet.

 \subsection exprt_section exprt